mathieucarbou/YaSolR/docs/manual.md

 - `Manual Bypass Timeout`: The duration in hours after which the manual bypass, if activated, will be automatically deactivated.
   If zero, no auto-deactivation happens and you need to manually turn it off.

-> ##### TIP
->
+!!! tip

-> "Manual Bypass Timeout" is a cool feature to be integrated with Home Assistant using a keep-alive automation.
+    "Manual Bypass Timeout" is a cool feature to be integrated with Home Assistant using a keep-alive automation.
-> You can for example configure YaSolR with a Manual Bypass Timeout of 0.5 h (30 minutes).
+    You can for example configure YaSolR with a Manual Bypass Timeout of 0.5 h (30 minutes).
-> Then, in Home Assistant, when activating manual bypass, you can create an automation that will periodically (each 5 minutes) set again the manual bypass to `true`.
+    Then, in Home Assistant, when activating manual bypass, you can create an automation that will periodically (each 5 minutes) set again the manual bypass to `true`.
-> This will have the effect to reset the timeout each time.
+    This will have the effect to reset the timeout each time.
-> This is called a keep-alive automation.
+    This is called a keep-alive automation.
-> A keep-alive automation is more secure because it makes sure that the manual bypass will be turned off if the process controlling the manual bypass dies.
+    A keep-alive automation is more secure because it makes sure that the manual bypass will be turned off if the process controlling the manual bypass dies.
-{: .block-tip }

 ### System